Her Campus Logo Her Campus Logo

 Our Flag Means Death was created with intention but the show is escapism at its core: presenting, addressing, and even changing things that are problematic in real life to create a show that is both authentic and representative of pure joy.
 OFMD is where a middle-aged Māori man can play a white symbol such as Blackbeard, where a gay man can enjoy feminine things without falling into stigma, and where queer people are also BIPOC who interact with each other in an authentic way, but also exist solidly on their own.

-Hadley is a sophomore at the University of Central Florida majoring in Writing and Rhetoric, with a minor in Creative Writing.
-They love collecting records, thrifting, writing about music, and re-watching NBC Hannibal.
+Hadley is a junior at the University of Central Florida majoring in Writing and Rhetoric.
+They love collecting records, thrifting, and writing about music.
 You can probably find them sipping a lavender latte, daydreaming about next year's Spotify Wrapped, and pretending they live in the 70s.